jawa0919/extra-config-json/README.md

-# extra_config_json README
+# extra-config-json README

-This is the README for your extension "extra_config_json".
+This is the README for your extension "extra-config-json".
 After writing up a brief description, we recommend including the following sections.

 ## Features